-Finally, if you do feed your chicks herbs or allow them to forage outside, be sure to offer chick grit so they can easily digest anything they might ingest.
+If you do not feed your chicks herbs or allow them to free range and forage outside, be sure to offer chick grit so they can easily digest anything they might eat.

-If they’re foraging and eat bugs or seeds, the chick grit will help them break down the hard shells so they can absorb nutrients from the goodies they’re eating.
+If they’re foraging and eat bugs or seeds, they will get natural grit to break down their food so they can absorb nutrients from the goodies they’re eating.

 You can offer chick grit as a preventative as well.
 When I offer chick grit, I mix it with their feed to make sure they taste test some.
 If you offer it separately, they might not understand what it’s about, and ignore it.
 It’s hard to ignore something in your feed!